-We will stimulate creative thinking across disciplines and explore novel solutions to environmental problems caused by plastic.
+We will stimulate creative thinking across disciplines and explore novel solutions to problems caused by plastic.

-We will create a strong basis on which to synthesise evidence and formulate policy advice with regards to a new vision for plastic – that we move towards a zero-waste, circular economy for plastics by reusing more, reducing use and recycling better.
+Our research will create a strong basis on which to synthesise evidence and formulate policy advice with regards to a new vision for plastic.
+The goal is a move towards a zero-waste, circular economy for plastics by reusing more, reducing use and recycling better.

-We will examine how single-use plastics are currently used and understood – with a focus on medical products, food and fast-moving consumer goods packaging, and ingredients.
+And we will examine how single-use plastics are currently used and understood.
+Our focus will be on medical products, food and fast-moving consumer goods packaging, and ingredients.
 Materials selection and production will be analysed with a view to balancing benefits (e.g. product protection) against the current fate of plastics (e.g. landfill, recycling, pollution).

 The project has four main themes: